 We compete with other retailers and businesses for suitable locations for our stores.
 Local land use and zoning regulations, environmental regulations and other regulatory requirements may impact our ability to find suitable locations and influence the cost of constructing, renovating and operating our stores.
 In addition, real estate, zoning, construction and other delays may adversely affect store openings and renovations and increase our costs.
 Further, changing local demographics at existing store locations may adversely affect revenue and profitability levels at those stores.
-The terms of leases at existing store locations may adversely affect us if the renewal terms of, or requested modifications to, those leases are unacceptable to us and we are forced to close or relocate stores.
+The terms of leases at existing store locations may adversely affect not hose leases are unacceptable to us and we are forced to close or relocate stores.
 If we are unable to maintain our existing store locations or open new locations in desirable places and on favorable terms, our results of operations could be materially and adversely affected.